The Complete History of Domain Names from ARPANET to Mainstream Web

 The Role of ICANN

 The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for managing the global domain name system.
+ICANN incorporated on September 18, 1998, following the U.S. Department of Commerce's "White Paper" calling for a new not-for-profit corporation to manage DNS privately.
 ICANN oversees the introduction of new top-level domains and sets the policies that govern how domain names are registered and maintained.

 IANA and the Allocation of IP Addresses